 - Eighteen semester hours as specified in the Conflict Management and Resolution web page titled "Conflict Management and Resolution - Course List."

 - No more than six GLS hours may be taken from cross-listed 400/500 courses.

 - Students must maintain a "B" average in all graduate courses taken.

 - Students are expected to complete all course work within five years after matriculation into the MALS degree.

 MALS (General Option)

-MALS students pursuing a general option (no specialization in gerontology, hispanic studies, conflict management and resolution, or women's and gender studies) who wish to take graduate CMR courses using the allowed elective nine non-GLS hours should obtain permission from both the instructor and their GLS academic advisor before enrolling in a class.
+MALS students pursuing a general option (no specialization in gerontology, hispanic studies, conflict management and resolution, or women's and gender studies) who wish to take graduate CMR courses using the allowed elective nine non-GLS hours should obtain permission from both the course instructor and their GLS academic advisor before enrolling in a class.

 - Under the general option, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours of crosslisted courses may be used.

 - Non-GLS courses cannot be used for the Post-Master's in Liberal Studies certificate program.